Ondansetron (Zofran) in Drug & Alcohol Detox

 Ongoing vomiting can increase the risk of serious problems, including heart rhythm issues, seizures (especially with alcohol withdrawal), choking, blood pressure changes, confusion, and worsening withdrawal symptoms.
 Vomiting can also prevent other important medications from working when they’re needed most.

-In medical detox, these risks are monitored closely and addressed right away.
+In medically supervised detox, these risks are monitored closely and addressed right away.
 At home, symptoms can escalate quickly without warning.

 What Ondansetron Does Not Treat